jgsrty/jgsrty.github.io/docs/english/DesperateHousewives/season01/episode03.md

 I really hate the way you talk to me.

-I hate that I spent $15,000 on your diamond necklace,
+I really hate that I spent $15,000 on your diamond necklace,

 but I'm learning to deal with it.